data migration process

 Disadvantages: a high risk of expensive failure, requires downtime

-In a big bang scenario, you move all data assets from source to target environment in one operation, within a relatively short time window.
+In a big bang scenario, all data assets are moved from the source to the target environment in one operation within a relatively short time window.

 Systems are down and unavailable for users so long as data moves and undergoes transformations to meet the requirements of a target infrastructure.
 The migration is typically executed during a legal holiday or weekend when customers presumably don’t use the application.

 The big bang approach allows you to complete migration in the shortest possible time and saves the hassle of working across the old and new systems simultaneously.
-However, in the era of Big Data, even midsize companies accumulate huge volumes of information while the throughput of networks and API gateways is not endless.
+However, even midsize companies accumulate vast information in the era of big data, while the throughput of networks and API gateways is not endless.
 This constraint must be considered from the start.

 Verdict.
 The big bang approach fits small companies or businesses working with small amounts of data.
 It doesn’t work for mission-critical applications that must be available 24/7.